- iOS 13 will be announced at WWDC on 3 June 2019

 - iPod touch (sixth generation)

 That's basically the same as the iOS 11 list a year before, with some new products added on the end.
-Apple hasn't dropped support for any old devices for a while now, which makes us nervous for the iPhone 5s and iPad mini 2 owners: those may not be given the all-clear for iOS 13.
+Apple hasn't dropped support for any old devices for a while now, which makes us nervous for the iPhone 5s and iPad mini 2 owners: those probably won't get support for iOS 13.

 At its most extreme, this prediction would leave us with the following paltry list of compatible devices: